Identity in Christ: From Death To Life

 Therefore, since we have been justified through faith, we have peace with God through our Lord Jesus Christ, through whom we have gained access by faith into this grace in which we now stand.
 And we rejoice in the hope of the glory of God.
 (Romans 5:1-2)

-We have eternal life because there is no condemnation waiting for us.
+We have eternal life because there is no condemnation waiting for us –there’s nothing to end that life.
 We have been declared innocent of all wrong doing –we have been justified.
 All because Jesus was condemned to death in our place.
-His death allows us to live –to be present with Him and the Father for eternity.
+His death allows us to live –to be together with Him and the Father for eternity.

 In summary: Because your identity is "in Christ"